Two people test positive for COVID-19 on first post-pandemic cruise from North America

 MIAMI (NewsNation Now) — Two people on the first cruise setting sail from North America since the pandemic tested positive for COVID-19 at the end of the cruise.

-The Celebrity Millennium cruise, which is operated by Royal Caribbean, issued a statement announcing the diagnoses.
+The Celebrity Millennium cruise, which is operated by parent company Royal Caribbean Group, issued a statement announcing the diagnoses.
 They added that both passengers are asymptomatic and currently in isolation.

 The cruise was adjusted for COVID-19 protocols including changes to everything from buffets to how safety routines were conducted.